You know that moment where you ask yourself:

 Unfortunately, you can’t just tell your lender to put the payment towards your principal.

-If you’ve read our debt payoff story, then you know that we love and recommend a company called SoFi.
+If you’ve read our debt payoff story, then you know that we recommend a company called SoFi.

-If you’ve found yourself on the wrong side of debt, SoFi can be a lifesaver for your finances.
+If you’ve found yourself on the wrong side of student loan debt, refinancing can be a big help.

 2 | Bottled Water